yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit/add-certificate-ca.md

 ### Copy the certificates to each node

-For each on-premises provider node, copy the custom CA root certificate, node certificate, and node key to that node's file system.
+For each on-premises provider node, copy the custom CA certificate, node certificate, and node key to that node's file system.

-If you are enabling client-to-node TLS, make sure to copy the client certificate and client key to each of the nodes.
+If you are enabling client-to-node TLS, make sure to copy the client-facing server certificate and client-facing server key to each of the nodes.

 In addition, ensure the following: